 I have produced a very basic rota below (in a small kitchen with only two chefs!) to illustrate this point.

-• Week 2 is the week following Week 1 and to keep it simple I have just used In (for in work) or Off (for day off work).
+- Week 2 is the week following Week 1 and to keep it simple I have just used In (for in work) or Off (for day off work).

 As readers will be able to see, poor Shaun has to work 10 days in a row.
-When you consider the daily shift patterns discussed earlier it becomes clear this can be physically demandingOpens in a new tab., and maybe explains some of Chefs’ perceived grumpiness!
+When you consider the daily shift patterns discussed earlier it becomes clear this can be physically demanding, and maybe explains some of Chefs’ perceived grumpiness!

 In reality, a small kitchen like the above example would tend to close for a couple of days a week.
 Usually, by picking a quiet two days (typically Monday and Tuesday) both chefs have the same days off and only ever have to work 5 in a row.

-The obvious disadvantage to the chefsOpens in a new tab. is that they don’t ever get a weekend off to enjoy!
+The obvious disadvantage to the chefs is that they don’t ever get a weekend off to enjoy!

 I’ll put a note here that it’s these odd days off that help create a great team spirit among chefs outside of work.